Constanta Fast Facts

 Number of stops: 30

-Sights and major attractions include: Constanta Train Station, downtown Constanta, Genoese Lighthouse, Ovidiu Square, The Vacation Village, Dolphinarium, Mamaia Casino.
+Constanta city centre, the Genoese Lighthouse, Ovidiu Square, the Vacation Village, Dolphinarium, Mamaia Casino.

 E-mail